coalton-lang/coalton-website/content/post/20250812-lisp-libraries.md

 This means that, yes, a Coalton `Integer` is safe to pass to Lisp, and it will be represented as we expect as a `cl:integer`.

-With those facts under our belt, we can write our construxtor.
+With those facts under our belt, we can write our constructor.

 ```
 (inline)